fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-agentless.md

 #### Icinga2 instance

 You need a working Icinga2 instance that you can access via IcingaWeb2 GUI.
-If you do not have a running Icinga2 instance, please consult the Codelab "BITI IPM Lab - Icinga Installation" how to install Icinga2 on your local computer.
+If you do not have a running Icinga2 instance, please consult the Codelab **BITI IPM Lab - Icinga Installation** how to install Icinga2 on your local computer.

 #### Guest operation system (Guest OS)